-Our planet has been through a lot, and it’s not going to stop.
+Our planet has been through a lot, and WW2 won’t stop.
 However, we can learn from the past and avoid future catastrophes by knowing how to prevent them from happening again.
-In this blog post, I’m going to tell you more about WW2 and how it could have been prevented.
+In this blog post, I will tell you more about WW2 and how it could have been prevented.

 World War II was a time of immense change and turmoil.
-It was the deadliest war in human history, and it affected every person on Earth.
+It was the deadliest war in human history, affecting everyone on Earth.

 World War II was a global conflict, and it involved many countries around the world.
 Japan attacked Pearl Harbor in 1941, which led to the United States entering the war.
 Europe also became involved in the war, as Germany invaded Russia and Hungary invaded Poland.

 The devastation caused by World War II is still felt today.
 Millions of people were killed, wounded, or displaced during this conflict.
-It is essential that we learn from this history so that we do not experience something similar in the future.
+We must learn from this history so that we do not experience something similar in the future.

 The majority of these deaths were civilians (a figure estimated at around 36 million)